 We’ll always know our neighbors and pals, but they’ll know us as a little shorter.
 There are several bridges along the Erie Canal that would love to scrape off our new KVH antenna and our radar, but the guys at Coeymans foiled them by building a cradle and helping us drop Misty Pearl’s mast onto it.
 Voila.
 Just like that we went from 27-feet tall to 16-feet tall.
 Misty Pearl is the Nate Cox—after the unfortunate incident with Dewey and the machete—of the Looping world.
 Heck, we probably could make it through Madison County.

 Palanca Maputo is an asphalt/bitumin tanker sailing under the Marshall Island flag.
 Why a Marshall Island ship is hauling stuff to resurface roads remains a mystery.
 What isn’t a mystery is the size of these suckers.
 They take up the entire channel.

 We didn’t have time to request a flyby this morning before we launched the drone, but doubt he even noticed us.

-We probably will skip docking overnight in Waterford—at the Erie Canal entrance—since we spent three days at Coeymans.
+We’ll probably skip docking overnight in Waterford—at the Erie Canal entrance—since we spent three days at Coeymans.
 However, Coeymans Landing was pretty cool all in all.